prontotype-us/metaserve/README.md

 metaserve makes web application prototyping quicker by compiling and serving assets built with meta-languages<sup>[\[1\]](#notes)</sup> such as CoffeeScript, Jade, or Styl (currently the [full list](#supported-languages)).

-Use [as a command](#as-a-command) or [as a module](#as-a-module) to handle requests such as `http://localhost:8550/js/events.js` by run-time-compiling `./app/static/js/events.coffee` and serving it to the browser.
+Use [as a command](#as-a-command) or [as a module](#as-a-module) to handle requests such as `http://localhost:8550/js/events.js` by run-time-compiling the CoffeeScript source `./static/js/events.coffee` into Javascript and serving it to the browser.
 Somewhat similar to but less robust/contrived than Rails Asset Pipeline.

 ## As a command